-- 14 If you are deploying a middle-tier machine and opted not to automatically deploy your SAS Web applications, then you must manually deploy them.
-For more information, go to the Third-Party Software Downloads site at http:// support.sas.com/resources/thirdpartysupport/v92 and search for the product name of your Web application server. - 15 When you are finished installing and configuring SAS on each machine called for in your deployment plan, proceed to the section "Validate the SAS 9.2 Servers" on page 106.
+- 14. If you are deploying a middle-tier machine and opted not to automatically deploy your SAS Web applications, then you must manually deploy them.
+For more information, go to the Third-Party Software Downloads site at http://support.sas.com/resources/thirdpartysupport/v93/appservers/index.html and select the product name of your Web application server. - 15.
+When you are finished installing and configuring SAS on each machine called for in your deployment plan, proceed to the section "Validate the SAS 9.3 Servers" on page 121.